 Abstract Award applications are due at the time the abstract is submitted for consideration.
-Applications for The Liver Meeting® 2017 Abstract Awards will be accepted April 1 – June 1, 2017.
+Applications for The Liver Meeting® 2018 Abstract Awards will be accepted April 1 – June 1, 2018.

 These awards enable young researchers submitting basic science abstracts for The Liver Meeting® to receive travel support.
 Applicants must be 35 years old or younger.
 Award amount: $1,000; up to 20 awards available.

 These awards enable young international researchers submitting abstracts for The Liver Meeting® to receive travel support.
 Applicants must be 35 years old or younger and fluent in English, presenting the research, and an international attendee.
 Award amount: $1,500; up to 5 awards available.

 The purpose of the award is to foster excellence in pediatric liver disease research.
 Only a physician/scientist with a primary appointment affiliation in a department of pediatrics will be eligible (fellows and junior faculty within 3 years of appointment).
 Applicant must be an AASLD member.
 Award amount: $1,000; 1 award available.

 The purpose of the award is to recognize high quality research undertaken by a resident in training.
 Applicant must be in training in an accredited US residency program (internal medicine, surgery, pathology, etc.; sub-specialty fellows are not eligible).
 The applicant must be a primary contributor of the project and committed to a career in liver disease.
 Applicant must be an AASLD member.
 Award amount: $1,000; 1 award available.

 Applicant must be a graduate or undergraduate student (i.e. has not received an MD, PhD, or equivalent doctoral degree) and is the primary contributor to the research.
 Award amount: $1,000; 1 award available.

 These awards enable young researchers submitting abstracts for The Liver Meeting® to receive travel support.
 Applicants must be 35 years old or younger, and an AASLD member.
 Award amount: $1,000; up to 20 awards available.

-For more information about abstract travel awards or reimbursement policies, send an email to firstname.lastname@example.org.
+For more information about Abstract Travel Awards or reimbursement policies, send an email to firstname.lastname@example.org.